Archive-42/ARCHIVE-OCT/_DOWNLOADS/git-docs/content/admin/overview/system-overview.md

 ---
 title: System overview
-intro: '{% data variables.product.prodname_ghe_server %} is your organization''s private copy of {% data variables.product.prodname_dotcom %} contained within a virtual appliance, hosted on premises or in the cloud, that you configure and control.'
+intro: "{% data variables.product.prodname_ghe_server %} is your organization's private copy of {% data variables.product.prodname_dotcom %} contained within a virtual appliance, hosted on premises or in the cloud, that you configure and control."
 redirect_from:
   - /enterprise/admin/installation/system-overview
   - /enterprise/admin/overview/system-overview
 versions:
-  ghes: '*'
+  ghes: "*"
 type: overview
 topics:
   - Enterprise